sfc-gh-akelkar/ad_tech_optimization/DEMO_SCRIPT.md

 ### Operations Center
 ```
 Which devices are predicted to fail in the next 48 hours?
+Which devices have critical or high risk levels right now?
+Can any of these devices be fixed remotely?
 Show me all active work orders
 Which technicians are available for dispatch?
 What devices in Ohio need attention?